ezgigm/Project_2/README.md

 3. Modeling data

 **Cleaning & Exploring The Data:**
- The first thing we did was lok at the data while keeping in mind the following questions:
+ The first thing we did was look at the data while keeping in mind the following questions:

  1. What information do we have?
  2. What information are we missing?